geo-martino/musify/README.template.md

     # pretty print an overview of your library
     print(library)
     ```
-4. Load some Spotify objects using any of the supported identifiers:
+4. Load some Spotify objects using any of the supported identifiers as follows:
     ```python
     from syncify.spotify.object import SpotifyTrack, SpotifyAlbum, SpotifyPlaylist, SpotifyArtist